Taking the Kids After Disney Parks Reopening

 With Disney parks being a solid family destination, it’s only natural for us to look for answers especially when so many of us have Disney vacation plans in the works.
 Should we cancel our Disney trips or reschedule (and when)?
 And should we even consider taking the kids when Disney reopens?

 I will discuss some of the theme park guidelines that have recently been released with tips on what might happen when Disney parks open back up again.
 Taking the kids when Disney reopens is your own decision to make but I will offer some guidance and information to help you in your planning.
-This article will be updated with new information as it is released.
+As new information is released, I will continue to update this article.

 New Disney World Protocols and Guidelines

 Field inspections have taken place to see how the theme parks will be able to uphold these new safety protocols.
-The theme park guidelines will be submitted to the Florida governor for approval before they can move forward.
+The theme park guidelines were submitted to the Florida governor for approval before they could move forward.
 Announced protocols for Disney World include facial coverings, hand washing and sanitation locations, physical distancing measures and limited contact enhancements.

 During this initial reopening phase, certain attractions will not be open.
-Makeovers (like Bibbidi Bobbidi Boutique), character meet ‘n greets, play areas, fireworks, nighttime spectaculars, parades and other attractions that draw large audiences will not be available.
+Makeovers (like Bibbidi Bobbidi Boutique), character meet ‘n greets, play areas, fireworks, and nighttime spectaculars are not returning right away.
+Parades, indoor shows and performances and other attractions that draw large audiences will also not be available.
 Signs and online materials will be available to inform guests of these new guidelines and changes.

-How Disney World is Making Guests Comfortable in their Theme Parks
+How Disney is Making Guests Comfortable in Their Theme Parks

 Other Amusement Park Guidelines

-Disneyland parks in California have not yet announced any details in regards to reopening, dates or even what their specific guidelines will be.
+Theme parks around the country (and the world) are beginning to reopen.
 We look to what has been announced thus far.
 What can we learn from these recently released guidelines and how might it relay to the Disney parks reopening?

-The International Association of Amusement Parks and Attractions (IAAPA) trade organization put together guidelines for reopening theme parks including Universal (the Florida Parks and Universal Studios Hollywood), SeaWorld, Six Flags and Cedar Fair (Knott’s Berry Farm) will be following.
-SeaWorld Orlando is expected to reopen to guests on June 11th, 2020.
-SeaWorld San Diego and LEGOLAND California are looking towards a July 1st reopening date.
+The International Association of Amusement Parks and Attractions (IAAPA) trade organization put together guidelines that the reopening theme parks including Universal (the Florida Parks and Universal Studios Hollywood), SeaWorld, Six Flags and Cedar Fair (Knott’s Berry Farm) will be following.

 Should Kids Be Traveling Yet?

 As parts of the United States start lifting stay at home orders, many families are choosing to travel again.
 Of course, that often means bringing the kids along.
-School distance learning is wrapping up and changes are to be expected in the upcoming school year.
-Parents are looking for more normalcy in the summer months, vacations included.
+Changes are to be expected in the upcoming school year with the continuation of distance learning in many households.
+Parents are looking for more normalcy in the fall season, vacations included.
 I asked this question of my readers in the Mom Rewritten Facebook group: